-Neil Armstrong's sons Mark Armstrong and Rick Armstrong said that First Man (2018) was the most accurate portrayal of their father and their mother, Janet Armstrong.
+Mark Armstrong and Rick Armstrong said that First Man was the most accurate portrayal of their father Neil Armstrong and their mother Janet Armstrong.

-In the breakfast scene just before Apollo 11 launched, the artist sketching Armstrong was played by Chris Calle, son of the NASA artist Paul Calle.
-Chris was playing his father, who actually sketched the crew that morning.
+In the breakfast scene just before Apollo 11 launched, NASA sketch artist Paul Calle was played by his own son Chris Calle.

-Common errors were avoided in this film: Earth and the moon are always lit by the sun at the same angle, no clouds appear at high altitudes, the paradoxical nature of accelerating and braking rockets in orbit, the oxygen fire causes an implosion, not an explosion, no obtrusive lights hidden inside astronaut helmets to show off their faces, and there is no ambient sound in the vacuum of space.
+Common errors were avoided in this film: Earth and the moon are always lit by the sun at the same angle, no clouds appear at high altitudes, the paradoxical nature of accelerating and braking rockets in orbit, no obtrusive lights hidden inside astronaut helmets to show their faces, and no ambient sound in the vacuum of space.

 Actor Ryan Gosling first discovered Neil Armstrong's love of the theremin during his background research with Armstrong's family and friends.
 He brought it to Damien Chazelle and Justin Hurwitz's attention, who later chose to include the strange instrument in the score.

-Director Damien Chazelle was particularly attached to making his film as authentic as possible.
-This care for detail was maintained, until it came to the reproduction of the space capsules.
+Director Damien Chazelle was particularly concerned with making his film as authentic as possible.
+This care for detail was maintained until it came to the reproduction of the space capsules.
 He and chief designer Nathan Crowley agreed that no ship would be enlarged by more than ten percent, even if it sacrificed the comfort of the actors.
 This also caused complications for framing.
 The solution was to create a decor that fit in several detachable parts.
 In fact, the technicians had to break the seats in two to be able to integrate the cameras with the capsule.

 The Adler Planetarium in Chicago gifted Ryan Gosling certificates for two stars named after his daughters in the constellations of their birth signs, as a thank you for his work on the film.

-To prepare for his role, Ryan Gosling unearthed Lunar Rhapsody, a piece for theremin that Neil Armstrong loved and listened to during the Apollo 11 mission, as well as Egelloc, a musical he had written at the university.
+To prepare for his role, Ryan Gosling unearthed Lunar Rhapsody, a piece for theremin that Neil Armstrong loved and listened to during the Apollo 11 mission, as well as Egelloc, a musical he had written while at college.